Bonds for Contractors

 Why are contractor bonds important?

+General Contractor bonding is extremely important.
 Construction companies, licensed contractors, and businesses that rely on employees to provide their services all benefit from contractor bonds.
-These bonds provide an extension of credit to the business in the event that they cause damages to a customer or to the state.
-Claims made against the contractors license bond can be honored by the surety company, after which the business will reimburse them at a later date.
+These bonds provide an extension of credit to the business in the event that they cause damages to a customer or to the bond state.
+Claims made on the contractors license bond can be honored by the surety company, after which the business will reimburse them at a later date.

 Principals that issue contractor bonds also portray a level of professionalism, responsibility, and commitment towards their services.